yeswehack/ywh2bugtracker/README.md

 ```

 On this configuration file, we define three bugtrackers :
-- Two first ('jira' and 'github'), are proposed and maintained by YesWeHack.
+- The first three items ('jira', 'gitlab' and 'github'), are proposed and maintained by YesWeHack.
-- Last one ('myissuelogger'), is a third system, develop as third party, and not managed by ywh2bt.
-In `packages` part one python module is include and supervise the configuration of this bugtrackers.
+- The last one ('myissuelogger'), is an example of use of a third party development handling another bug tracking system, not supported by ywh2bt.
+The  `packages` section defines python module to include for management of abug trackers and the parameters of this module.
 You can see more information about create your own config object and include it in [this section](#Create-Your-Config-Manager-Object).

 ### Setup bugtracker System

-In this section we explain the "bugtrackers" part, and how to configure each type of bugtrackers maintained by YesWeHack.
+In this section we explain the "bugtrackers" part, and how to configure each type of bugtrackers supported by YesWeHack.

 As you can see on the example below, we proposed three type of bugtrackers by default.
 Each of them have some attribute,
 each attribute can be mandatory, optional (github url for example), or secret (an access token).